 First, you need to download a free open source program called Calibre.
 It is available for Mac, Windows PC, and Linux.
 You can make your selection from the download link page.

 It is an ebook management system that you can use to build your own ebook library.
-You can save and backup to protect your ebooks.
+You can convert epub to mobi for Kindle and then save and backup to protect your ebooks.

 It is good insurance too.
 You can avoid the remote possibility of your Kindle being wiped clean due to “unspecified violations to Amazon’s terms of service.”